 Add Half-Time Fundraising Contests

 Have some fun activities during game half-times.
 Have volunteers from your school and engage your PTA fundraising team to compete against community members in a fun game of H-O-R-S-E. Ask all participants to make a small donation to play in the half-time game.
 Change the name of your game to support your organization.
 Example: if your fundraising event is to raise funding for The Boy Scouts, instead of spelling out “H-O-R-S-E” spell “S-C-O-U-T-S”.

-There are also plenty of pledge-based activities you could include.
+There are also plenty crowdfunding activities you could include.
 During half-time showcase a “consecutive basket” competition or a “pass-the-ball” contest.
 Prior to the big event, have participants collect online donations and pledges with crowdfunding software.
 People can either donate a set amount or choose an amount based on how many consecutive baskets a participant can make.
 Or for a team event, alternate players so all the pressure is not on one individual.
 The consecutive baskets must carry from one player to the next.
 A similar idea would be to spread team members up and down the court and have them pass the ball from one player to another.
 See how many times they can pass it within a certain amount of time without dropping the ball.
 Collect pledges based on the number of completed passes.